 A key aspect of coding is critical thinking used for problem solving.
 These are skills that go well beyond just writing programs.
 Learning to code is about learning how to think logically.

-At codetoday we run both in-person courses and online courses.
+At codetoday we deliver our coding courses through live, interactive online lessons.
 All online courses include live sessions with an instructor which is essential for learning how to code.
-Although both formats have their own advantages, we believe that both are very effective for students to learn the subject.

 What type of student is coding suited for?